steveneal/cs-2021-usa-2/README.md

-# Please provide your team name
+# Team 2 - The Second Team
 ### Team Members
     - one
     - two